Censorship of the Bible: General rules for the "Tridentine" and Roman Indexes

+For Bibles and commentaries, Rules 3 and 4 came into play:

 The rules were reprinted in each version until the reform in 1758.
-Believers were forbidden to make, read, own, buy, sell or give away these books on the basis of excommunication.
+Believers were forbidden to make, read, own, buy, sell or give away these unauthorized books on the basis of excommunication.

+Subsequent versions of the list were called the Index Librorum Prohibitorum or the "Roman index" to distinguish it from the (deived) Indexes of other major Catholic regions.

+Non-Roman Indexes

-With this addition, the rule remained valid until 1758.
+The rule remained valid until 1758.
 How it was dealt with in each country was different.
 In a Catholic country like Bavaria, it was state law.
 In particular, booksellers had their licenses revoked for violating it.
 In contrast, in Württemberg, a refuge of Protestantism, the index functioned more like a blacklist.
 But it also found application in elite Catholic schools in secularized France until the 20th century.
 In general, secularized France almost never used the Roman Index.

-17th–18th centuries
+18th century

 Unigenitus

 In 1713 Clement XI issued the bull Unigenitus dei filius in order to fight against Jansenism.
-The bull condemned 101 excerpts from the work Réflexions morales by Pasquier Quesnel, including the following propositions:
+The bull condemned 101 excerpts quoted from the work Réflexions morales by Pasquier Quesnel, including the following propositions: